achalnm/Currency-Recognition-RPi/readme.md

 ## Implementation Logic

-- **Capture:** The system waits for a hardware interrupt (button press).
+- Capture: The device waits for a hardware button press to trigger image capture.
-- **Pre-process:** The image is captured at 480p, resized to 224x224, and normalized to the range [0, 1] or [-1, 1] as required by MobileNetV2.
+- Pre-process: Captured images are resized to 224x224 and normalized to [0, 1] for compatibility with MobileNetV2.
-- **Inference:** The TFLite interpreter loads the model into the Pi's RAM and performs a forward pass.
+- Inference: The TFLite interpreter loads the model and performs a forward pass on the Pi.
-- **Classification:** The softmax output identifies the denomination with the highest probability.
+- Classification: The model outputs probabilities via softmax, and the highest probability is taken as the predicted denomination.
-- **Feedback:** The system checks if the confidence score exceeds a pre-defined threshold (e.g., 0.8) before announcing the value via the speaker.
+- Feedback: The predicted denomination is announced via audio output (TTS).
+Optionally, a confidence threshold can be applied to ensure reliable predictions.

 ## Team Members